z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 The specified conditions are behaving like filters when a **collection** is requested.

-When you use the same conditional option multiple times, the container will evaluate them **combined with OR** logical operator.
+When you use the same conditional option multiple times, the container will evaluate them **with OR** logical operator.

 :::tip
 [Here](/docs/configuration/registration-configuration#conditions) you can find each condition related registration option.